 In our musical lives, we have two main elements: practice and play.

 - Play is for fun or sharing.

 - Practice is to get better.

 Too much play, and we find ourselves in a rut, doing the same things over and over.

 Too much practice, and we risk feeling overworked and underpaid.

 Practice should focus on solving specific, timely problems:

 - switch between these chords in rhythm,

 Practice is work.
 It demands focus and concentration.
-It takes all our attention, discipline and willpower.
+It takes our full attention on a regular basis.

 And that’s great.
 Life is more meaningful with a challenging pursuit.
 Days are more satisfying when we get in a good, deep practice.